 Fixing Broken Links Matters

 Even though fixing broken links is related more to SEO benefits and rankings in SERPs, you can’t ignore the possibility that a broken link can ruin the entire experience for the users.
-When your WordPress site receives a huge amount of traffic, you don’t want the visitors to encounter any obstructions/404 pages.
+When your WordPress traffic is high, you don’t want the visitors to encounter any obstructions/404 pages.
 That’s why you need to make sure that every link in your pages works properly and guides the users to the desired page.

 Like we stated at the beginning of this article, WordPress is a limitless CMS when it comes to functionality and traffic scalability.